Factors may include:

 Built-up stress can leave health care providers feeling overwhelmed and battling extreme exhaustion — also known as burnout.
 Signs of burnout include:

 While physicians and other health care professionals can’t control all their workplace and environmental factors — especially during a pandemic — a number of personal strategies can be adopted to help with fatigue, stress and uncertainty.
-Key tips include:
+Key tips include the following:

 Meet your basic needs